 History of the Relationship between WMPC and EWST

-The relationship began with WMPC members Tom and Linda Robinson, who have been involved with the Evangelical School of Theology-Educational Center (EWST) in Wroclaw, Poland since it's inception in 1989.
+The relationship began with WMPC members Tom and Linda Robinson, who have been involved with the Evangelical School of Theology-Educational Center (EWST) in Wroclaw, Poland since it’s inception in 1989.
 Tom was the treasurer for the International Board of EWST from 1999 to 2011.
 Linda Robinson and retired pastor Gary Fulton led the first WMPC Mission Study Trip to Poland in 2007.
-Retired WMPC senior pastor Art Ross joined the EWST board in 2011 and is currently serving as the board’s treasurer.
+Retired WMPC senior pastor Art Ross joined the EWST board in 2011 and served as the board’s treasurer.
 WMPC has sponsored three additional Mission Study Trips to Poland since the first trip in 2007.